 Now that you have a clear idea of what your conference is and all the activities you will have for your attendees, it's time to start planning how you are going to deliver those incredible experiences.

-Conference Planning Task #4) Choose a location and set a date
+Task #4 - Choose a location and set a date

 There is no conference without a venue and date.
 So now it's time to get that all sorted out so you can begin planning your logistics.
 A great conference needs a great venue.
 If you are new to organizing conferences, ask other organizers what venues have worked for them for past events.